Home / Agency stalls and denials

 Prompt acknowledgment

-Section 119.07(1)(c) requires the custodian to acknowledge the request promptly.
+Section 119.07(1)(c) makes the custodian acknowledge the request promptly.
 An acknowledgment is not the records.
-It is a confirmation that the request was received and is being processed, ideally with a sense of how long the agency expects to need.
+It is a confirmation that the request was received.
+And that it is being processed.
+Ideally with a sense of how long the agency expects to need.

 Good-faith response

-Good faith means the agency makes reasonable efforts to determine whether the records exist, where they live, and what it takes to produce them.
-Good faith includes asking other employees and, where applicable, looking at official communications on personal devices.
-An agency policy that bakes in delay, such as a rule that no record is released until a board votes, is not consistent with the statutory duty to respond in good faith.
+Good faith means the agency makes a real effort to figure out whether the records exist.
+Where they live.
+And what it takes to produce them.
+Good faith includes asking other employees.
+And, where relevant, looking at official messages on personal devices.
+An agency policy that builds in delay does not fit.
+For example, a rule that no record is released until a board votes is not consistent with the duty to respond in good faith.

 A written basis for any denial, on request

-Section 119.07(1)(e) and (f) requires the agency to state the basis for any denial in writing on request, with the specific statutory citation that authorizes the withholding.
+Section 119.07(1)(e) and (f) makes the agency state the basis for any denial in writing if you ask.
+The agency has to cite the statute that allows the withholding.
 A denial without a cited statute is not a real denial.
 It is a stall in formal clothing.

 When agency silence becomes unjustified delay